 Months of entry

 The course aims to enable midwives to develop, deliver and direct high quality midwifery services within the context of the national and international drive towards improving maternity/health outcomes for the childbearing woman and her family.
-The students will study in depth the art and science of midwifery and the ethical, political, legal, economic, multi-professional and global context in which midwifery is practised.
-It also aims to equip midwives with the knowledge and skills required to operate at senior levels in today's midwifery and health care services.

-Being part of the School of Health Sciences promotes opportunities for developing interprofessional working and learning with colleagues and students across all three divisions.
+The School of Health Sciences promotes opportunities for developing interprofessional working and learning with colleagues and students across all three divisions.
 Midwives on this course will study four modules, two of which are compulsory modules undertaken with students from nursing and physiotherapy.
 The aims of these shared learning opportunities is to enhance future interprofessional working, learning, training and supervision.